 The Gondwana Rainforests of Australia include the most extensive areas of subtropical rainforest in the world, extending past Newcastle to the south-east of Queensland.
 The Gondwana Rainforests of Australia are World Heritage-listed, thriving with plants and wildlife, and an outstanding example of the major stages of Earth's evolution.

 The Gondwana Rainforests of Australia, World Heritage Area, contains the most extensive areas of subtropical rainforest in the world, large areas of warm temperate rainforest, and the majority of the world's Antarctic beech cool temperature rainforest.
 These extraordinary areas still contain ancient and primitive plants and animals from which life on Earth evolved.
 Get to know Gondwana Rainforests along a walking track, on a driving route, or by staying in NSW National Parks accommodation, within easy reach.

-Dorrigo National Park is only an hour from Coffs Harbour and yet if feels miles away.
-Visit World Heritage listed rainforests on a school excursion or day trip; magnificent waterfall walks, scenic barbecue areas and excellent birdwatching opportunities await you.
+Dorrigo National Park is 1 hour from Coffs Harbour, yet if feels worlds away.
+Visit this World Heritage-listed gondwana rainforest on a day trip or school excursion, for breathtaking waterfall walks, picnic spots and excellent birdwatching.

 Free park entry